-Our strategic plan outlines our goals, categorized into the six aims listed below, which we will act upon to achieve our vision.
+Our strategic plan outlines our goals, categorized into six aims, which we will act upon to achieve our vision.

 The strategies, expectations, and metrics for each goal, and a timeline for completing them, are included, divided into year one, years 2-3, and years 4-5.